 Vegan Peanut Butter tarts are pure love!

-I am not vegan, like I’ve already discussed before.
-But I have been a vegetarian for most of my life (on and off).
+I am not totally a vegan.
+But I have been a vegetarian for most of my life.
 And I do enjoy making vegan recipes.

 Specially treats such as these Peanut Butter Tarts.